segmentstream-com/segmentstream-com.github.io/_docs/javascript-sdk/helpers.md

 ---
 layout: page
-section: developer
+section: javascript-sdk
-title: "Helper functions"
+title: "Admin panel helpers"
 date: 2017-06-05 12:00:00
-order: 5
+order: 105
 ---

 Helper functions help you write code faster and with fewer errors, plus, they make your code more readable.
-They can be used in the setup of variables, events, and scripts.
+They can be used **only inside the admin panel** to setup of variable, event, and script handlers.

 ### Page contents
 ------